 - Keep questions simple.
 Ask how they’re doing, what they’re feeling and how you can help provide support.
-The Patient Health Questionnaire-9 (PHQ-9) is available for free on the internet and can be a helpful guide for what questions to ask.

 - Suggest reaching out to a local recovery support resource.
 Ask if they have thought about seeking support from a professional trained to help with these types of issues.
 A growing number of mental health care providers offer virtual visits that can help make it easier for people to access mental health care when they need it.
 Many employee assistance programs also offer mental health support.

 - After your initial conversation, remain engaged with them and check in regularly.
 Having consistent support from family and friends may help make a huge difference in people’s well-being.
 Encourage your friend or loved one to stay in touch and even expand social interactions.

 - Take action if the individual is not receptive to your help and displays intent to kill themselves.
 If someone is threatening to hurt themselves, searching for ways to take their life or consistently talking, writing or posting about death and suicide in a way that seems out of character, you should take action and call 9-1-1.
 Even though you may worry about the individual becoming angry with you, it can be the difference between life and death.
 That’s worth calling 9-1-1 for.